mialkin/docs/testing/gherkin.md

 A **feature** is an abstraction that helps to group related *scenarios*.

-The first primary keyword in a Gherkin document must always be `Feature`, followed by a `:` and a short text that describes the feature.
+The first primary keyword in a Gherkin document must always be the `Feature`, followed by a `:` and a short text that describes the feature.

 ```gherkin
 Feature: Guess the word